Last Updated: February 25, 2026

 3.4 With Your Consent

-We implement appropriate technical and organizational measures to protect your personal information against unauthorized access, alteration, disclosure, or destruction.
-These measures include:
+We implement technical and organizational measures designed to protect your personal information against unauthorized access, alteration, disclosure, or destruction.
+These measures may include:

-However, no method of transmission over the Internet or method of electronic storage is 100% secure.
-While we strive to protect your personal information, we cannot guarantee absolute security.
+However, no method of transmission over the Internet or method of electronic storage is completely secure.
+While we take reasonable steps to safeguard your personal information, we cannot guarantee absolute security.

 4.1 Data Breach Notification

-In the event of a data breach that compromises your personal information, we will notify you in accordance with applicable laws.
-Our notification will typically include:
+If we discover a data breach involving your personal information, we will notify you in accordance with applicable laws.
+Depending on the nature of the breach, our notification may include:

-• Steps we are taking to address the breach
+- Steps we are taking to investigate and mitigate the issue

 Depending on your location, you may have certain rights regarding your personal information: